dhankhardeepak/React-Day-1-to-30/README.md

 Using requestAnimationFrame for high-performance animations SVG stroke manipulation for circular progress indicators Handling progress updates using React state and refs

+# 🔢 OTP Input Component – React.js (Day 15)

+## 📌 Overview
+This project is part of my **30 Days of React.js Challenge**.
+On **Day 15**, I built a **reusable OTP (One-Time Password) Input Component** that you often see in login and signup flows.

+It supports:
+✅ Configurable OTP length (4, 6, etc.)
+✅ Auto-focus navigation between fields
+✅ Backspace support to move backward
+✅ Paste entire OTP in one go
+✅ Clean & reusable API for any project

+---

+## ⚡ Features
+- 🎯 **Reusable Component** – works for any OTP length
+- 🚀 **Paste Support** – users can paste entire OTP
+- ⌨️ **Keyboard Navigation** – auto-focus and backspace handling
+- 🎨 **Customizable Styling** – easily theme with CSS

+---

+## 🛠️ Tech Stack
+- React.js
+- CSS